Q: Do I have to pay tax?

 Q: Do I get the copyright to my portraits?

-A: You receive printing rights to your images for wedding images.
-For other sessions you receive a certain number of images with printing rights.
+A: You receive printing rights to a certain number of images depending on the session you choose.
 Jessica S Cunningham Photography retains the copyright.
 This means that you can reproduce the images and give them to any of your friends and family, but you cannot sell the images or alter the images in any way.
-The details are listed on your portrait or wedding contract.
+The details are listed on your portrait contract.

 Q: What equipment do you use?